-- 1. Course Description: This course is designed to train Aircraft Hydraulic Systems Technicians on the fundamentals of aircraft hydraulic systems at the apprentice and journeyman level.
+1. Course Description: This course is designed to train Aircraft Hydraulic Systems Technicians on the fundamentals of aircraft hydraulic systems at the apprentice and journeyman level.
 Students learn hydraulic and pneumatic principles, system theory, hydraulic system and subsystem operation, on-aircraft troubleshooting techniques, and related system support equipment.
-The course instruction includes Fundamentals, Units and Systems, Aircraft Management, Back Shop Maintenance, and Inspection and Maintenance. - BLOCK I FUNDAMENTALS: Orients students on the academy's policies, programs, and academic objective requirements.
+The course instruction includes Fundamentals, Units and Systems, Aircraft Management, Back Shop Maintenance, and Inspection and Maintenance.

+BLOCK I - FUNDAMENTALS: Orients students on the academy's policies, programs, and academic objective requirements.
 Instruction is provided on ground, back-shop, and flight line safety.
 Students learn the principles of flight, hydraulics, and pneumatics.
-They also learn basic pneudraulics, electrical principals and fundamentals, and the operation of the multimeter. - BLOCK II UNITS AND SYSTEMS: Familiarizes students with Aircraft Hydraulics fundamentals, components, and systems.
+They also learn basic pneudraulics, electrical principals and fundamentals, and the operation of the multimeter.

+BLOCK II - UNITS AND SYSTEMS: Familiarizes students with Aircraft Hydraulics fundamentals, components, and systems.
 Utilizing schematics, students learn the theory of operation of fighter aircraft and cargo aircraft hydraulic system and subsystems.
 They perform maintenance and operational checks on hydraulic system and subsystems such as power, cargo doors and ramp, landing gear, wheel brake, and flight controls.
-Students also learn structured troubleshooting methods and servicing. - BLOCK III AIRCRAFT MANAGEMENT: Provides students instruction on aircraft, support equipment maintenance, and service documentation.
+Students also learn structured troubleshooting methods and servicing.

+BLOCK III - AIRCRAFT MANAGEMENT: Provides students instruction on aircraft, support equipment maintenance, and service documentation.
 Students learn aircraft and support equipment forms utilization.
-Also, students learn how to identify and utilize technical order publications. - BLOCK IV BACK SHOP MAINTENANCE: Concentrates on Hydraulics Back shop maintenance.
+Also, students learn how to identify and utilize technical order publications.

+BLOCK IV - BACK SHOP MAINTENANCE: Concentrates on Hydraulics Back shop maintenance.
 Students learn the operation and maintenance of in-shop equipment.
 They also learn the overhaul process of hydraulic components such as brake assemblies.
-Lastly, students hand/machine build and test hydraulic and pneumatic flexible hoses. - BLOCK V INSPECTION AND MAINTENANCE: Focuses on aircraft and support equipment inspections and maintenance.
+Lastly, students hand/machine build and test hydraulic and pneumatic flexible hoses.

+BLOCK V - INSPECTION AND MAINTENANCE: Focuses on aircraft and support equipment inspections and maintenance.
 Students learn the concepts and principles of preventive maintenance and inspections.
 They also learn how to operate support equipment such as power units, hydraulic stands, and hydraulic/nitrogen servicing carts.

-- 2.1.
-Eligibility: This course is designed for military members no higher than the rank of O-4, police, or civilian equivalent. - 2.2.
-Physical/Medical:
+2.1.
+Eligibility: This course is designed for military members no higher than the grade of O-4, police, or civilian equivalent.

-- 2.2.1.
-Vision: Normal (20/20 with or without glasses). - 2.2.2.
-Hearing/Speech: Normal hearing. - 2.2.3.
-Other: Normal manual dexterity. - 2.3.
+2.2.2.
+Hearing/Speech: Normal hearing.

+2.2.3.
+Other: Normal manual dexterity.

+2.3.
 Uniform/Equipment: See General Clothing Requirements.
 Non-conductive plastic frames for eyeglasses are mandatory for students who wear glasses.
-All specialized gear is provided. - 3.
-Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.1, 1.2, 1.3, 1.5, 2.1, 2.2, 2.3, 3.4, 4.3, 5.4 and USNORTHCOM/TCP objectives: 1.2, 1.3, 2.1, 2.5, 4.2, 4.3, 4.4, 4.5, 4.6.
+All specialized gear is provided.

+3. Intermediate Military Objectives: This course supports the following USSOUTHCOM/TCP objectives: 1.1, 1.2, 1.3, 1.5, 2.1, 2.2, 2.3, 3.4, 4.3, 5.4 and USNORTHCOM/TCP objectives: 1.2, 1.3, 2.1, 2.5, 4.2, 4.3, 4.4, 4.5, 4.6.

 COURSE NUMBER COURSE NAME LENGTH

 (MASL D141249) Aircraft Maintenance 10 weeks

 L3AAR1412490SRA Superintendent

 STUDENT LOAD: MIN: 4 MAX: 12

-1. Course Description: This course is designed for experienced senior Non-Commissioned Officers or civilian equivalents that perform supervisory and/or superintendent duties and assume a greater leadership role within a maintenance complex.
+1. Course Description: This course is designed for experienced senior Noncommissioned Officers or civilian equivalents that perform supervisory and/or superintendent duties and assume a greater leadership role within a maintenance complex.
 Students increase their knowledge and understanding of maintenance operations while honing his/her military professionalism and increasing their ability to function as a senior maintenance supervisor and/or Maintenance Superintendent.
 The course instruction includes General Subjects, Operational Programs, USAF Technical Order, Aircraft Forms And Logistics Systems, On-The-Job Training (OJT), Personnel Management, Maintenance Organization Structure and Responsibilities, and Aircraft Generation.